WhatConverts Review: Is This Call Tracking Software Worth It?

 - You need HIPAA compliance

-- You want to build custom reports without third-party tools
+- You want custom reports without exporting to Excel constantly

 Choose CallRail if:

-- You primarily need call tracking and conversation intelligence
+- You mostly need call tracking and conversation intelligence

-Several users in reviews mentioned switching from CallRail to WhatConverts specifically because WhatConverts handles all lead types (not just calls) and has better support.
-One reviewer who tested both platforms simultaneously said, "We tested WhatConverts, CallSource, and CallRail at the same time with the expectation that CallRail would be the winner.
+One reviewer who tested both simultaneously said it best: "We tested WhatConverts, CallSource, and CallRail at the same time with the expectation that CallRail would be the winner.
 However, we liked being able to track everything with WhatConverts."
+That matches what I found.
+CallRail wins on familiarity.
+The other one wins on actually finishing the job.

 How WhatConverts Works: Setup and Implementation